Rocker arms, rocker arm shafts, bushings/bearings;

-This is a rare occurrence, and usually only happens under racing conditions, such as with very high rpm, and/or high lift cams, increased valve spring strength, insufficient spring clearance at maximum lift, etc. However, it did happen, but rarely, on stock early Airheads, in non-racing use, and only in the /7 era, as far as I know.
+This is a rare occurrence, usually happens under racing conditions, with very high rpm, and/or high lift cams, increased valve spring strength, insufficient spring clearance at maximum lift, etc. However, it did happen, but rarely, on stock early Airheads, in non-racing use, and only in the /7 era, as far as I know.
 If you look closely at a rocker arm, immediately next to where the ADJUSTOR screws into the rocker arm, the web width there on the suspect rocker arms is about 7 mm wide.
 BMW made a production change and the rockers with the factory change had a 11 mm width.
 There was no change in the rocker part number.
 It does not appear to be a formal re-call by the Factory.
 I am not listing all the rocker part numbers, except two, because:

 1. No new rockers are available that are 7 mm.